ankit-rathi/ankit-rathi.github.io/data-ai-concepts.md

 ![](https://cdn-images-1.medium.com/max/2600/1*6HTjSMK5s7iw-N-d0Uo8vQ.png){:width="100%"}

-- book has three parts, first one builds the foundation, second one covers the components and third part talks about various data and AI platforms
+The book is divided in three parts, first one builds the foundation, second one covers the components and third part talks about various data and AI platforms.

 - Data and AI Foundation: Foundation part builds the basic concepts like Introduction, Mathematics, IT/Programming, Business Domain
 - Data and AI Components: Components part covers the different layers and its components like Data Ingestion, Data Storage, Data Engineering, Data Science, Data Visualization, Data Operationalization, Data Architecture, Data Governance, Data Management
 - Data and AI Platforms: Platforms part talks about various platforms like Open Source, AWS, Azure, GCP, Databricks, Snowflake